G&A STRUCTURE CLARITY

 General and Administrative (G&A) at Break-Even: Why the Rate Changes, Why the Dollars Don’t — and Why It Matters

 Most contractors don’t lose money because they’re bad at their trade.
+They lose money because G&A is misunderstood, misapplied, or ignored.

 First: What G&A Actually Is (and Isn’t)